rmattila/rmattila.github.io/_posts/2024-01-12-organization.md

 Encountering the [Bullet Journal method](https://bulletjournal.com/) was a quantum leap forward for my personal and professional note taking and organization.
 The method is very effective out-of-the-box -- it was many times better than my (non-existent) system at the time.
-Its very fluid and can be adapted to what your present situation demands.
+It's very fluid and can be adapted to what your present situation demands.
 After having used it for more than half a decade, my key tip is "keep it simple".
 Get rid of what you don't find useful and condense the system to something that supports your